North Providence, Rhode Island: Parks

 The town has two major parks, Governor John A. Notte Memorial Park and Capt.
 Stephen Olney Memorial Park, both have various sports fields, playgrounds; Gov. Notte Park has a freshwater beach and campground.

 In 2015, Camp Meehan opened at Gov. Notte Park.
 Mayor Lombardi championed the sale of the land to the town of North Providence after it was to be built over by condominium housing.
 The Mayor allowed the land to be beautified using grant funds which were awarded to the town.
 Camp Meehan includes a newly renovated, modern building overlooking the Wenscott Reservoir which can house 250 guests for weddings and other such events.
 The Camp Meehan Hall held its first event in 2016.

 Events

-North Providence has always been filled with lively events.
-Currently there are a few major annual events:
+Currently, there are a few major annual events in the town: